 There isn't much Obama could have done about this.
 Party polarization is bigger than any one president.
 When the Senate Minority Leader says publicly, as Mitch McConnell did, that "the single most important thing we want to achieve is for President Obama to be a one-term president," then it's a safe bet that legislative cooperation isn't forthcoming.

 One of the more important pivots in the Obama presidency was the administration's recognition of that fact — and its eventual abandonment of the idea that real bipartisanship was possible on divisive issues.
 The health-reform bill is a good example: it passed in one of the most partisan processes in memory.
 But it passed.
 Change came from accepting the reality of modern politics.

-Meanwhile, special interests have as much — and perhaps more — power in Washington than ever.
+The same has been true when it comes to the power of special interests in Washington.
 The health-reform bill got done by cutting side deals with pharmaceutical companies and insurers.
-Dodd-Frank isn't beloved by banks but it could have gone a lot further.
+Dodd-Frank isn't beloved by banks, but it could have gone a lot further.
 The Obama administration has put virtually no political capital behind major campaign-finance reforms or other ideas that would fundamentally change how Washington works.
-This, ultimately, speaks to a consequential choice the Obama administration made: it was more important to change the laws than to change the process that makes the laws.

 Obama has brought a lot of change to America.
 But he's done it by accepting — and, in many cases, accelerating — the breakdown of American politics.